Configuring Where to Start

 A Career Change Can Happen at Any Time

 Like Kat, a career shift into DFIR can happen at any time.
 As her path in DFIR started to take shape, she looked at other ways to develop her skills.
 She started teaching DFIR courses at SANS purely because her passion for investigation and protecting the cyberspace was ingrained in her core aspirations.
-Now Kat Hedley teaches two essential SANS courses in Digital Forensics — FOR308 and FOR500) — with the latter focusing on Windows OS Forensics.
+Now Kat Hedley teaches an essential SANS course in Digital Forensic — FOR500) — focusing on Windows OS Forensics.

 As an instructor, Kat encourages her students to ask questions, investigate further, and go the distance in research.
 Whether you are a Windows, Linux, or Apple user, having the foundational skills in DFIR to protect yourself is just as valuable as selecting a career to protect others.
 The scope is just greater.